ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 Respect moderation_status = 'approved' in discovery queries

 9. Admin Moderation & Governance Integration

-Admin identity is defined solely in public.user_tiers:
+Admin identity is defined solely in public.user_tiers and the helper:

 role = 'admin'

 account_status = 'active'

+public.is_admin() returns true

 RPCs exposed to the frontend for admin are strictly limited to: